HerbCaudill/effect/packages/schema/README.md

   name: Schema.String,
   items: Schema.Array(OrderItem)
 }).annotations({
-  identifier: "Order",
+  identifier: 'Order',
   parseIssueTitle: getOrderId
 })

-const decode = Schema.decodeUnknownSync(Order, { errors: "all" })
+const decode = Schema.decodeUnknownSync(Order, { errors: 'all' })

 // No id available, so the `identifier` annotation is used as the title decode({})